NLGithubWP/tech-notebook/1-distributed-system-model.md

 *Serializability is a guarantee about transactions, or groups of one or more operations over one or more objects.* It guarantees that the **execution of a set of transactions (usually containing read and write operations) over multiple items is equivalent to some serial execution (total ordering) of the transactions.**

 Unlike linearizability, serializability does not—by itself—impose any real-time constraints on the ordering of transactions.
-Serializability is also not composable.
+Serializability is also not compostable.
 Serializability does not imply any kind of deterministic order—it simply requires that ***some* equivalent serial execution exists**

 # strict serializability ( = external consistency?)

-Combining serializability and linearizability yields *strict serializability*: **transaction behavior is equivalent to some serial execution, and the serial order corresponds to real time**.
+Combining serializability and linearizability yields *strict serializability*: **transaction behavior is equivalent to some serial execution, and the serial order corresponds to real-time**.

 For example, say I begin and commit transaction T1, which writes to item *x*, and you later begin and commit transaction T2, which reads from *x*. **A database providing strict serializability for these transactions will place T1 before T2 in the serial ordering, and T2 will read T1’s write.** **A database providing serializability (but not strict serializability) could order T2 before T1**